One of Canada’s most beloved TV stars has passed away.

 Once there Diesel and a second “stunt” dog, Iko, Diesel’s cousin, put in a full day.
 One scene called for Iko to leap on-and-off a couple of picnic tables.

-Another dog, Izzy, sometimes got called in for the “romantic work,” according to co-star Reardon.
+Another dog, Is-he, sometimes got called in for the “romantic work,” according to co-star Reardon.
 “Diesel’s more of an impromptu licker,” Reardon explained to me in 2022.
 “He doesn’t like to lick on cue.”

 On that day in St. John’s, Diesel sat in the back seat of a car, watching, while Iko leapt from table to table.
 This did not work for Diesel, who was barking his head off at Iko as well as the cast and crew.